LijunSun90/Knowledge_with_Codes/Book_Computer_Systems/README.txt

 [2] (K&RC) Kernighan, B.W. and Ritchie, D.M., 1988.
 The C programming language. prentice-Hall.

+[3] R. C. Seacord.
+Secure Coding in C and C++, Second Edition.
+Addison-Wesley, 2013.

-The codes in this folder are from the book [1].
+* Codes in this folder are from:

+1. the book [1].
+2. others (including writing by myself).